ami-az/ami-az.github.io/_posts/2019-12-10-arduinoproject.md

 published: true
 ---

+##
+Camper Safety Pro-Tech

-This a safety multi-detection device for camping usage and made portable with triple sensors consist of motion, water and temperature rise detection.
-This device equipped with two alert mechanisms, a buzzer and GSM network that send txt message to the user when the device detected somethings(intruders/conditions).
-The device has the troubleshooting mode which using a LCD to display current temperature , water level status and GSM condition.
+- This a safety multi-detection device for camping usage and made portable with triple sensors consist of motion, water and temperature rise detection.
+- The device prototype equipped with two alert mechanisms, a buzzer and GSM network that send txt message to the user when the device detected somethings(intruders/conditions).
+- Has troubleshooting mode which using a LCD to display current temperature , water level status and GSM condition.

 <u>System Design Flow Chart</u>
 <span class="image center"><img src="{{ 'assets/images/systemdesign.PNG' | relative_url }}" alt="" /></span>